ChainSecurity/deployment_validation/README.md

 To successfully create DVFs for on-chain smart contracts, you need access to the following APIs:

 1. An RPC archive node for the desired chain ID.
-2. (Optional) A [BitQuery](https://bitquery.io/) API key.
+2. (Optional) A [Blockscout](https://blockscout.com/) API key.
 3. (Optional) An [Etherscan](https://etherscan.io/apis) API key.

 **Please note the following restrictions/requirements**:

-1. While BitQuery and Etherscan API keys are optional, at least one of them is required to determine the deployment transaction of a contract.
+1. While Blockscout and Etherscan API keys are optional, at least one of them is required to determine the deployment transaction of a contract.
 If you provide neither, you are limited to local RPC nodes with less than 100 blocks.
-2. A BitQuery API key allows for faster execution.
+2. A Blockscout API key allows for faster execution.
 3. Your RPC node **must** support either `debug_traceTransaction` or `trace_transaction`.
 4. Your RPC node **should** support `debug_traceTransaction` with [opcode logger](https://geth.ethereum.org/docs/developers/evm-tracing/built-in-tracers#struct-opcode-logger) enabled.
 Otherwise, `dv` won't be able to decode mapping keys.
 5. For faster execution, your RPC node **may** support `debug_storageRangeAt`.